jkboyce/jprime/historical/README.md

 reasons.
 They show some of the evolution of ideas behind `jprime` and juggling pattern generators in general.

-The first juggling pattern generator was written by Don Hatch and Paul Klimek of Santa Cruz California, sometime around 1981 or 1982.
-To my knowledge this code has never been made public, but pattern list printouts from that era are shown in Sean Gandini's "Siteswaps" documentary, released on DVD in 2006.
-In the mid-late 1980s Bengt Magnusson at Caltech wrote a siteswap generator in Fortran, which he later rewrote in C in 1991.
+The first juggling pattern generator was written by Don Hatch and Paul Klimek of Santa Cruz California, sometime between 1981 and 1984.
+To my knowledge this code has never been made public, but pattern list printouts dated July 1, 1984 are [shown in Sean Gandini's "Siteswaps" documentary](https://vimeo.com/497788314) from 2006.
+Later in the mid-late 1980s
+Bengt Magnusson at Caltech wrote a siteswap generator in Fortran, which he rewrote in C in 1991.
 I have no information about whether the Cambridge group of siteswap inventors (Mike Day, Colin Wright, Adam Chalcraft) wrote software in that timeframe, but it seems likely.

-These programs have been lightly edited to comply with ANSI C99 so they will compile in modern C compilers.
+The programs here have been lightly edited to compile on a modern ANSI C99 compiler.
 In other respects they are unchanged.

 ## `j.c` (Nov 1990)